Table of Contents

 Although unsecured business loans are riskier for the lender, the approval time can actually be shorter than it is for secured loans.
 When a loan is secured by collateral, the asset needs to be appraised to determine its value, but there’s no need for that step when collateral is not involved.

-If an unsecured business loan has a blanket business lien, the lender is able to seize and sell assets belonging to a business to recover their losses.
+If the unsecured business funding has a blanket business lien, the lender is able to seize and sell assets belonging to a business to recover their losses.
 A personal guarantee means the lender can come after assets belonging to the individual borrower, not the business, to recoup their losses.

-There are other types of business funding options that typically do not require the borrower to put up extra collateral.
+There are other types of unsecured business lending options that typically do not require the borrower to put up extra collateral.
 With invoice financing and equipment financing, the deals are respectively secured by the invoices and equipment, so the borrower does not have to put up anything else.